Public Health England Wants Fewer Restrictions On Vaping In Hospitals

 Currently, patients are unable to smoke inside hospitals in the UK, just as in the United States.
 For visitors and hospital staff, some hospitals have a designated smoking shelter outside that is intended for smokers and vapers.
 This too has raised protest from vapers and e-cig advocates, who contend that vaping is so different from smoking that e-cig smokers should not have to inhale secondhand cigarettes smoke when they vape.

 “It is going for each hospital to make their own policy but yes we would certainly encourage them to make at least some single occupancy rooms where people can vape.
-Of course smoking it prohibited everywhere,” Martin Dockrell, who is Public Health England’s tobacco control lead, told Mirror.
+Of course, smoking is prohibited everywhere,” Martin Dockrell, who is Public Health England’s tobacco control lead, told Mirror.

 Officials from Public Health England argue that since smoking is responsible for a large number of hospitalization cases, e-cigarettes should be more readily available to hospital patients.